The Best Website Price Calculator for 2019

 Search Engines crawl the web looking for websites to serve up to their users for their request search terms.

-A Facebook Page does not give control of how your business shows up on the SERP (search engine report page).
+A Facebook Page does not give control over how your business shows up on the SERP (search engine report page).

 If you want to rank for “used cars” or “Volkswagon Repair” in your area, chances are all of your competitor’s websites are showing up and not your Facebook Page.